Free Adoption Support Memberships available to Adopt London families

 - The website also has advice sheets for Special Guardians

 You can contact them through their website or by Freephone 0808 801 0366

 The NATP is a not-for-profit organisation, formed to help families dealing with the difficult behaviour of children who had suffered trauma, and to help with the feelings of isolation, of being blamed, misunderstood, and unsupported.

 If you a Special Guardian the NATP can support you and offers a range of benefits including listening circles, telephone consultations, a men’s support group, access to useful resources, a members-only Facebook group, webinars, face to face training, a helpline, and more.

 The Kinship Hub

 Kinship Hub is a new community-based service aimed at supporting kinship carers across London.
-Kinship Hub offers free online weekly webinars to kinship carers and children on a range of topics from managing contact safely, to promoting a positive sense of identity, life story work, and building resilience every Monday evening at 7.30 pm, on themes such as meeting the emotional needs of children, promoting positive contact and online safety.
+Kinship Hub offers free online weekly webinars to kinship carers and children on a range of topics every Monday evening at 7.30 pm.
+In February 2021 themes include online safety, life-story work and stress management for the whole family.
 Please Like their Facebook page Kinship Hub @kinshiphubLondon for regular updates on our services.